WARNING: These guidelines are TENTATIVE

 fashion.
 Often we will deliberately leave behind holes (or introduce

-new ones) so that future rule abuse may continue.
+new ones) so that future rule abuse can continue.
 A clever author

 should be able to read them and “drive a truck through the holes” in